nigelhorne/Data-Fetch/README.md

     object - the object you'll be sending the message to message - the message you'll be sending

+Takes one optional parameter:
+    arg - passes this argument to the message

 # AUTHOR

 Nigel Horne, `<njh at bandsman.co.uk>`

 # BUGS

-Can't pass more than one argument to the message
+Can't pass more than one argument to the message.

+I would not advise using this to call messages that change values in the object.

 Changing a value between prime and get will not necessarily get you the data you want.
 That's the way it works and isn't going to change.